michaljerabek/Crown-Control/README.md

 - `ALT` — smaller step (HSL: 1, A: 0.01)
 - `CTRL + ALT` — even smaller step (HSL: Magic numbers, A: 0.001)
 - `CTRL + ALT + SHIFT` — even smaller step for Saturation and Lightness (0.2)

+### Turn: CSS Filters

+If the cursor(s) is on a filter definition, you can change these functions: brightness, contrast, saturate, hue-rotate, opacity and blur.
+The cursor has to be on non-number/non-color part of the definition.
+Functions that are not used will be added to the end of the definition.

+Available options:

+1. Brightness
+2. Contrast
+3. Saturate
+4. Hue (hue-rotate)
+5. Opacity
+6. Blur

+By default Brightness, Contrast, Saturate and Opacity increase or decrease value by 5%, Hue by 5deg and Blur by 1px.

+- `CTRL` — larger step
+- `SHIFT` — even larger step
+- `ALT` — smaller step
+- `CTRL + ALT` — even smaller step
+- `CTRL + ALT + SHIFT` — even smaller step

 ---